-Rudraksha beads work on different the chakras of human body.
+Rudraksha beads work on different the chakras of the human body.

 Ayurvedic Properties of Rudraksha

-The bead of Rudraksha have some preventive and curative medicinal value.
-The beads of Rudraksha, its bark leaves and outer shell of the beads all are used to cure various ailments like mental disorders, headache, fever skin diseases, and also to heal the wounds.
+The beads of Rudraksha has some preventive and curative medicinal value.
+The beads of Rudraksha, its bark leaves and outer shell of the beads all are used in home remedies.
 Sewanti Stressnil contains an extract of Rudraksha.

 Rudraksha beads are a product of nature.
 Hence they vary in their sizes and colors even if they are identical in Mukhas (facets).
 This variation of size and color does not increase/ decrease the effectiveness of this divine bead.